-In Alaska, adhering to certain rules is vital when constructing a fence.
-This piece will discuss necessary permits, the importance of yard setbacks, the issue of spite fences, and other essential factors to consider before you begin your fencing project.
+In Alaska, adhering to certain rules is essential when constructing a fence.
+This article will discuss the necessary permits, the importance of yard setbacks, the issue of spite fences, and other key factors that need to be considered prior to initiating your fence building project.

 Can I replace an existing fence without a permit?